-linux3[18]% scl enable python33 bash bash-4.1\$
+linux3[17]% scl enable python33 bash bash-4.1\$

 You'll know it worked because the prompt changes.
 You must enable Python 3 every time you want to run a Python program!
 If your prompt starts with "linux" as it does in the first line above, you are not running Python 3.
 TIP: You are still able to use commands like ls, cd, and emacs when the prompt reads "bash".
-(You don't need to exit bash to use GL, or to submit your assignments.)
+(You don't need to exit bash to use GL.)